FAQs

 • Our services maintain strict confidentiality.
 However, in cases where whānau and tangata whai ora are deemed to be at risk or in danger, we are legally obligated to contact the appropriate agency to ensure their safety.

-• AWS is open to whānau and tangata whai ora who live within the Hawkes Bay region.
+• Our services are only open to whānau and tangata whai ora who live within Te Matau-a-Māui.

 • Whilst we prefer to deliver our services kanohi ki te kanohi, online sessions may occasionally be offered depending on individual circumstances.
 If this is required, it can be discussed at the time of referral.

 • An individual is considered in a state of crisis if they are unable to utilise their problem-solving abilities, potentially endangering themselves or others.
 If you find yourself in this situation, you should call 111.
-If you or your whanau are not at immediate risk, you could call or text 1737 for free and be connected with a trained counsellor.
+If you or your whānau are not at immediate risk, you could call or text 1737 for free and be connected with a trained counsellor.

 Policies